Risk Management: How to manage risks in projects

 2. Analyse the risks

-The next step is to then analyse the likelihood of the risk occurring, its severity and the necessary response towards it.
-This can easily be done through a risk level assessment matrix.
-The matrix shown below considers two factors: i) measuring the probability of the risk occurring and ii) evaluating the level of impact it has on overall project success.
+The next step is to then analyse the likelihood of the risk occurring, its severity, and the necessary response towards it.
+We can easily evaluate this through a risk level assessment matrix.
+The matrix shown below considers two factors:

 • Probability of risk occurring: